-The award is for a maximum of 50% of costs as evidenced by receipts.
+The award is for a maximum of 50% of costs up to £250 as evidenced by receipts.
 There is no maximum total pot for each year.
 Funding is provided from UKSEDS’ general funds and has no specific source.

 Preference will be given to applications which:

 - Benefit the most people, with a greater weighting given to students over the general public.

 - Provide participants with new skills, especially those that are not provided elsewhere.

 - Incorporate a novel idea or build on a previous project undertaken by another UKSEDS branch.

 - Be starting a new project or expanding the scope of an existing one.

 - Provide UKSEDS with a detailed plan for their project.

 - Provide UKSEDS with regular updates on the status of their project, including photos where appropriate.

 - Promote UKSEDS and include UKSEDS branding on relevant project and branch materials.